The Story of State Immunization Registries

 Have the sending or receiving of COVID-19 immunization data at the top of your mind?
 J P Systems works to connect organizations using standardized HL7 messaging for vaccine reporting purposes.
 We thought the story of the birth of the first immunization registry would be a timely topic.

-Tom had a passion for data—clean data.
-By the time I was hired in December 2000, he had a State Immunization Registry up and running using ORACLE for the data store and PL/SQL packages with some early HTML web pages for end-user browser access to the State Registry.
-I, Lisa Erickson, was hired (EDS vendor for WIR) to create the first HL7 2.3.1 Immunization Messaging engine (parsers/writers) for processing batch files of HL7 2.3.1 Immunization Update/Query and Response messages.
+Tom had a passion for data — clean data.
+Moreover, by the time I was hired in December 2000, he had a State Immunization Registry up and running.
+He was using ORACLE and PL/SQL packages with some HTML pages for end user browser access to the State Registry.
+I was hired (EDS vendor for WIR) to create the first HL7 2.3.1 Immunization Messaging engine (parsers/writers).
+My task was to process batch files of HL7 2.3.1 Immunization Update/Query and Response messages.
 Tom Maerz is the reason that State Immunization Registries are considered a “Trusted Data Source”.

 Tom insisted on standards-based messaging.
 I joined the HL7 Immunization Messaging work group (CDC’s AIRA) around 2001.
-I printed out the HL7 2.3.1 Specification which ended up being 7 inches thick as a hard-copy (I still have it somewhere).
+Then, I printed out the HL7 2.3.1 Specification which ended up being 7 inches thick as a hardcopy.
+I still have it somewhere.
 I designed, and coded in Java (Java 2.0) an HL7 2.3.1 Immunization Message engine.
 The only commercially available HL7 Message interpreter was Chameleon, and it was subpar.

 Working with Rob Savage (an Epidemiologist), we created the first HL7 Immunization Implementation Guide that we gave to AIRA.
 I’m proud to say that it is still the basis of AIRA’s HL7 2.x Immunization Implementation Guides.